Table of Contents

 Onboarding buddies can be lifesavers in the mayhem of the first week or month of a job.
 Identify members of the company who will be knowledgeable, enthusiastic go-tos.
 Then, work with your new hire’s manager to pair them with an onboarding buddy your employee can feel comfortable coming to with questions.

 Tip: Your company culture champions may be different in your virtual workforce than they were in the office.
 The skills that make someone a great ambassador in real life don’t always translate online.
-Check out our tips for successfully making your presence felt online in our article on remote management.

 Bonus points: assign WorkTango two buddies- one from the new hire’s team, and one from another department.
 At a minimum, we used to recommend 1-on-1 coffee or lunch.
 Now, we suggest digital coffee dates.